Sortelha, Portugal Guide

 Day Trips

-Approximately 1 hour 30 minutes by car Guarda, the highest city in Portugal, boasts a rich history and impressive architecture.
-Explore the imposing Guarda Cathedral, wander through the historic Jewish Quarter, and enjoy the panoramic views from the city walls.
-The city's altitude provides a refreshing climate, especially during the summer months.
+Approximately 1 hour 15 minutes by car Guarda, the highest city in Portugal, boasts a rich history and impressive architecture.
+Explore the imposing Guarda Cathedral, a magnificent example of Gothic and Manueline styles, and wander through the historic Jewish quarter.
+The city's strategic location has made it an important defensive point throughout history, and its well-preserved walls and towers offer a glimpse into its past.

 Travel Time